cblancac/named-entity-recognition-hugging-face/README.md

   * `exceptions.py`: Python file that contain definitions of custom exceptions used in the application.
   * `requirements.txt`: file containing a list of Python dependencies required for the application.

-1. **ECR**:
+2. **ECR**:
 Once all the necessary files and folders have been created in EC2, it is time to create a repository.

 ![image](https://github.com/user-attachments/assets/7571a9cb-69c9-4b67-b478-506b077300b1)

 When it is created, click on it and click on the box to "View push commands".
+This will show all the commands that need to be executed from the terminal in EC2.